bptlab/ark_automate/wiki/How-To-Write-Code-Documentation.md

 ### React Components

 As mentioned above, React components are supported through a plugin and are currently then still listed under the Classes section.
-Because of that tag all methods in the same file are For components please try to use the following style (taken from the [plugins repo](https://github.com/SoftwareBrothers/better-docs#preview)):
+For components please try to use the following style (taken from the [plugins repo](https://github.com/SoftwareBrothers/better-docs#preview)):

 ```